-The FBI's RMD is currently updating the fee structure of the National Name Check Program (NNCP).
-Consistent with guidance in OMB Circular A-25, the FBI evaluates user fee structures every two years or yearly if needed based on major program changes.
+The FBI's RMD completed its User Fee Study which updated the fee structure of the National Name Check Program (NNCP).
+Consistent with guidance in OMB Circular A-25, the FBI evaluates user fee structures every two years, or as prompted by major program changes.
 The NNCP eliminated a substantial backlog and achieved steady state for all customers in FY 2009.
-Forecasted changes in workload from the top three customers are expected to increase costs to maintain the steady state, and require increases in user fees.
+The new fee structure, which became effective March 4, 2011, updated previously outdated salary information and eliminated the incentive for expedited name check requests.
+The recovery of these costs will allow the NNCP to remain at steady state.
 In addition, the NNCP will incur significant costs as it continues to implement improvements in information technology to improve the efficiency and effectiveness of the NNCP.